realtyem/synapse-workers/README.md

   * *SYNAPSE_HTTP_REPLICATION_UNIX_SOCKETS*: set to anything(1 is fine) to enable internal Synapse HTTP replication endpoints to use Unix sockets.
 This only is useful if you have any workers declared(see *SYNAPSE_WORKER_TYPES* above).
+* *PROMETHEUS_SCRAPE_INTERVAL*: Defaults to 15 seconds, allows the built-in Prometheus scrape interval to be changed.
+This will be set to the global `scrape_interval` as well as the one for the Synapse job.